 Pre-training review - A phone conversation between an RTO Staff member and the prospective student prior to enrolment and after the LLN is completed.

-Satisfactory Progress - Successfully completing or demonstrating competency in at least 50% of the course requirements in each study area.
+Satisfactory Progress - Successfully completing or demonstrating competency in the course requirements in each study area.

 Term/Study Period - As outlined by the Delivery Schedule.

 Student - Active student with a current course of enrolment with CEAV Institute.